Jane's Addiction (album): Style

 The musical style of Jane's Addiction set the template for the group's sound: a fusion of punk, heavy metal, funk, goth, psychedelia and folk with Farrell's heavily echo-delayed voice on top (Navarro also used prominent delay on his guitar).
 As Perkins explained:

 David and I were just eighteen when Jane’s started.
 Perry was twenty-six and Eric was twenty-three or twenty-four...We were into more of a hard rock, Led Zeppelin-heavy sound, and had been playing that type of stuff in our high school years.
-Then Dave and I met those cats, they were more into Echo & The Bunnymen, Joy Division, Siouxsie & the Banshees and Bauhaus.
+Then Dave and I met those cats, they were more into Echo & the Bunnymen, Joy Division, Siouxsie & the Banshees and Bauhaus.
 I think that was the sound of Jane’s Addiction; mine and David’s electronic craziness -- you know, we loved to do little flurries, fast drum fills and guitar fills -- and Eric and Perry’s slow, deep, dark sound.
-At that moment, the scene had, in LA at least, a lot of the glam rock with Ratt and Motley Crue and other bands that sounded like them.
+At that moment, the scene had, in LA at least, a lot of the glam rock with Ratt and Mötley Crüe and other bands that sounded like them.
 Many of the people I knew were not going for that, for whatever reason.
 Then, all of a sudden, there was a big scene that happened and there it was; Jane’s Addiction had the chance to lead it.

 The unusual and eclectic sound, different from the glam-metal and hair-metal acts popular in the Sunset Strip scene at the time, immediately caught the attention of local critics who praised the band's early shows.
-This led to a fierce major-label bidding war, the band eventually settling with Warner Brothers for the following Nothing's Shocking.
+This led to a fierce major-label bidding war, the band eventually settling with Warner Bros. for the following Nothing's Shocking.